dozmorovlab/EpiTADformer/README.md

 ### Step 2 - Train models.

 #### Method 1.
-We do provided pre-trained models (.h5) using Top 5, Top 7, Top 10, Top 15, top 20 of GM12878 epigenome features in 100 bp resolution which can be download in Zenodo: https://doi.org/10.5281/zenodo.20442355.
-Using this pre-trained model, user can go to **step 3** to make prediction on desired cell type or target's boundary.
+We provide pre-trained EpiTADformer models (.h5) developed using the top 5, top 7, top 10, top 15, and top 20 GM12878 epigenomic features at 100 bp resolution.
+These models are available for download from Zenodo: https://doi.org/10.5281/zenodo.20442355.
+Using these pre-trained models, users may skip the training dataset generation and model training steps (skip **Steps 2 -1** and **Step 2 - 2**) and proceed directly to **Step 3** – Predict TAD Boundaries for their cell type or genomic dataset of interest.

 #### Method 2.
 Beside the pre-trained models in **Method 1**, user can train model with different options of top GM12878 feature or top signal features in different cell lines.